 A noteworthy addition to its product line is Sift Connect, which lets your online store connect more fraud prevention and risk management solutions from third-party payment solutions, such as Adyen, Braintree, and Stripe, among others.

 - Specialist chargeback module: It should offer peace of mind to online retailers who want to see results out-of-the-box.

-- Data enrichment and machine learning: Reduce user friction by adding external data to your user profiles, and feed the results to a powerful ML system.
+- Data enrichment and machine learning (ML): Reduce user friction by adding external data to your user profiles and feeding the results to a powerful ML system.

 - Payments and payment protection: The partnership with Visa makes it an attractive proposition if you need to start accepting payments on your site with peace of mind.